checkbox/checkbox/README.md

 Hacking
 =======

-To start hacking use virtualenv with python3
+To start hacking use virtualenv with python3.
+Three steps:

+1. First install a couple of packages:

     $ sudo apt-get install python-virtualenv python3-dev

+2. Then set up the virtualenv.
+A convenience script is provided to do this for
+   you:

+    $ ./mk-venv.sh /path/to/venv

+This will create a virtualenv under /tmp/venv and show the command to activate it.

+You can also set this up manually:

     $ virtualenv -p python3 /path/to/venv
-    $ . /path/to/venv/bin/activate

-On Ubuntu you'll need to update the version of distribute that is installed inside the virtualenv to install coverage.
+If you do the manual setup and you're on  Ubuntu, you'll need to update the version of distribute that is installed inside the virtualenv to install coverage.
+If you used the convenience script, it takes care of this part for you.

     (venv) $ easy_install -U distribute
     (venv) $ easy_install -U coverage

+3. Once your virtualenv is set up, you need to activate it:

+    $ . /path/to/venv/bin/activate

 Then 'develop' the package, this will setup proper path imports and create stub executables for you.
 All imports will now use your directory (no need to set